hermands/AACC-2020-Introduction-to-R/README.md

   - Please follow the instructions in [this presentation](https://drive.google.com/file/d/1hlPMuN_drjwbX4idk_H2A7imPjWPhoSN/view?usp=sharing) to setup an [RStudio.Cloud](https://rstudio.cloud/) account.
   - *Note: Some older internet browsers may not be compatible with RStudio.cloud.
 See [this web page](https://support.rstudio.com/hc/en-us/articles/227449447-Supported-browsers-for-RStudio-Connect) for additional information.*
 - While not required, we **highly** recommend installing RStudio Desktop on your laptop as well.
 See instructions below.
 While we won't be using it during the workshop, you'll need it for future R work.
-- Please complete the following survey so we can better understand your R experience and what you want out of the course: [API R Workshop Participant Survey](https://forms.gle/Xe3U71ZBZRmrP2E87).
+- Please complete the following survey so we can better understand your R experience and what you want out of the course: [AACC R Workshop Participant Survey](https://forms.gle/MTZyCfBBWeosMicP6).

 ### Installing RStudio onto your own computer